M-Media-Group/Cartes.io-Web-App/README.md

 # Cartes.io Frontend Web App
 This is an in-development version of the Cartes.io frontend web app, built in VueJS with Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more (but we may need to move away from this in favor of DefineComponent).

 ## Recommended IDE Setup